RCgmbh/PiLot/docs/ap.md

 net.ipv4.ip_forward=1
 net.ipv6.conf.all.forwarding=1
 ```
 As always, save and close.
-Hold on, we're almost there!
-Just a few more things.
-We now define the static IP adress.
+Next we define the static IP adress.
 This is done within the dhcpcd configuration:
 ```
 sudo nano /etc/dhcpcd.conf
 ```
-Go to the end of the file, and insert these lines:
+Go to the end of the file and insert these lines, which will make sure the access point interface does not connect to other networks, sets the static IP address and sets Googles DNS server (8.8.8.8) for the resolution of public internet addresses.:
 ```
 interface wlxOnboardWiFi
 nohook wpa_supplicant